Dating of the MiDDle to Upper paleolithic

 of such results.
 Although the radiocarbon dates

-for that level are problematic, as discussed in the
+for that level are problematic, as discussed in

 review mentioned above6, elsewhere in Europe